kvutien/Doc-Simulated_profiles_Persons_in_Need/Profile_prompt.md

 *Yes, conduct a more thorough linguistic review.
 I'll give you later my comments on the Solidity pseudo-code.*

 ## Answer of DeepSeek:
-No offense in following languages:
+It found no offense in any of the following languages:
 English, French, Spanish, German, Hindi, Russian, Portuguese, Chinese (Mandarin), Japanese, Korean, Arabic, Hebrew, Swahili, Yoruba, Zulu, Quechua (Inca language), Nahuatl (Aztec language), Maori, Turkish, Vietnamese, Thai.

 # 11.